pnnl/ML4AlgComb/kl-polynomial_coefficients/README.md

-# The coefficients of Kazhdan-Lusztig polynomials (open problem)
+# The Coefficients of Kazhdan-Lusztig Polynomials (Open Problem)

 Kazhdan-Lusztig (KL) polynomials are polynomials in a variable $q$ and with integer coefficients that (for our purposes) are indexed by a pair of permutations \[1\].
 We will write the KL polynomial associated with permutations $\sigma$ and $\nu$ as $P_{\sigma,\nu}(q)$.
 For example, the KL polynomial associated with permutations $\sigma = 1$ $4$ $3$ $2$ $7$ $6$ $5$ $10$ $9$ $8$ $11$ and $\nu = 4$ $6$ $7$ $8$ $9$ $10$ $1$ $11$ $2$ $3$ $5$ is